Eschatologue/CM_wiki/docs/lore/antares/life.md

 ### Technology

 Technology in Antares varies drastically across its nations, from medieval standards to the equivalent of the 1960s.
 Some nations still rely on horse-drawn transport, while others boast voidite-powered aircraft.
 Magic is present, though its accessibility depends on the region.
-This variance shapes how weapons and tools are used, with Gallian spellcasters, Myrkheim’s mechanical gadgets, Valinor’s magical archers, and London’s firearms setting each apart.
+This variance shapes how weapons and tools are used, with Gallian spellcasters, Myrkheim's mechanical gadgets, Valinor's magical archers, and London's firearms setting each apart.

 ### Weapons & Warfare